rhocela/wisdom-walk/docs/part-8/day-52.md

 ## Connecting the Dots

-Jesus explicitly connects Himself to the manna in John 6, declaring **"I am the bread of life"** after feeding the five thousand.
 Just as manna sustained Israel's physical life in the wilderness, Christ sustains our spiritual life through our earthly journey.
-The **daily gathering of manna** prefigures our daily need for spiritual nourishment through God's Word and communion with Christ.
+The **daily gathering of manna** prefigures our daily need for spiritual nourishment through God's Word and communion with Christ, teaching us dependence on God's continual provision.

 The **bitter waters made sweet** at Marah point to Christ's work on the cross, where the "tree" (wood) thrown into bitter waters transforms them into something life-giving.
 Christ's cross transforms the bitter experiences of our fallen world into sources of spiritual growth and blessing.